 Nashville Music Venues For the Under 21 Crowd (and yes, cool enough if you are over 21!)

-The Listening Room is located on 2nd Avenue close to the downtown scene, but a bit out of the way of the honky tonks that fill Broadway.
+The Listening Room is located on 4th Avenue South close to the downtown scene, but a bit out of the way of the honky tonks that fill Broadway.
 Most tickets are $5 to $10 in genres ranging from country to indie to classic rock, and sometimes they have open mic nights for upcoming young artists.
 And the menu is way more than bar food and sandwiches, including a yummy brunch.

 Right on Main St. in Franklin, Gray’s on Main has one of the coolest stages in the area.
 The stage is high, and the tables are lower, so you can look up at the artists while having a delicious meal.
 It really is the best of both worlds in terms of great food and music.
 Here’s a list of the music lined up to play at Gray’s.